-ArcGIS for Desktop makes it easy to publish services right away because it sets many of the default service properties for you; however, if hundreds or thousands of users will be accessing your services, you'll want to change the default service property values to best accommodate your deployment.
+ArcGIS Desktop makes it easy to publish services right away because it sets many of the default service properties for you; however, if hundreds or thousands of users will be accessing your services, you'll want to change the default service property values to best accommodate your deployment.
 This topic provides an overview of some of the properties and techniques that you can use to best configure your services.

 All services published with ArcGIS 10.1 for Server and later releases, are pooled.
 This means that instances of the service can be shared between multiple application sessions.